dymmond/esmerald/docs/en/docs/guides/more-advanced/07-advanced-concepts.md

 ## Encoders

-In Esmerald, encoders enable the framework to understand, encode, and serialize custom objects seamlessly.
+In Ravyn, encoders enable the framework to understand, encode, and serialize custom objects seamlessly.
 This flexibility allows developers to integrate various data types without being constrained to specific serialization libraries.

 ### Benefits of Encoders